-We study earnings-based covenants using data from three sources: DealScan for commercial loans, FISD for corporate bonds, and scraped and hand collected data from annual reports.
+We study earnings-based covenants using three datasets: DealScan for commercial loans, FISD for corporate bonds, and scraped and hand collected data from annual reports (10-K filings).
 DealScan is the most widely used dataset for corporate loans, with comprehensive coverage (Strahan, 1999; Bradley and Roberts, 2015), especially for large syndicated loans (it may not cover small bilateral loans, personal loans, mortgage loans, finance company loans).
 As we verify below, commercial loans are the primary type of loans with earnings-based covenants.
 DealScan provides data on covenant specifications and thresholds; Table A5 in Appendix C.1 lists the main specifications and the corresponding accounting variables compiled by Demerjian and Owens (2016).
 FISD is a comprehensive dataset for corporate bonds, with information on the type of covenant but not the covenant threshold.
-Finally, to check the comprehensiveness of data from DealScan and FISD and better understand the sources of earnings-based covenants, we scrape firms' annual report filings, and manually read covenant-related discussions for the sample year of 2005.
+Finally, to check the comprehensiveness of data from DealScan and FISD and better understand the sources of earnings-based covenants, we scrape firms' 10-K filings, and manually read covenant-related discussions for the sample year of 2005.
 Our sample covers US public non-financial firms from 1996 to 2015, as covenant data is relatively sparse prior to 1996.

-Sources.
 Earnings-based covenants primarily come from debt that belongs to cash flow-based lending.
-To get a comprehensive picture of the sources of earnings-based covenants, we read firms' filings for the sample year of 2005.
-Among mentions of earnings-based covenants in filings, 90% come from debt that belongs to cash flow-based lending (or is packaged with cash flow-based debt13), such as cash flow-based commercial loans and corporate bonds.
+To get a comprehensive picture of the sources of earnings-based covenants, we read filings for a random sale of firms in 2005 (1,092 firms and 2,125 individual debt with earnings-based covenants).
+Among mentions of earnings-based covenants in filings, more than 80% come from debt that belongs to cash flow-based lending (or is packaged with cash flow-based debt), such as cash flow-based commercial loans and corporate bonds.
+Less than 15% come from other types of loans (e.g. mortgages, equipment loans, capital leases).